jamesabsalem/jamesabsalem/README.md

 <br/>

 <p>I am a Senior Software Engineer with extensive experience in full-stack development using .NET technologies.
-My expertise includes designing and developing scalable web applications using C#, .NET Core, and SQL Server.
+My expertise includes designing and developing scalable web applications using C#, .NET Core 8, Entity Framework and SQL Server.
 I am also experienced in developing RESTful APIs, and Web Forms.
 <br/>
 I am skilled in Agile methodologies and have experience working with Git, and Azure DevOps.
 I am also familiar with various front-end frameworks such as Angular, and Blazor.
 <br/>